Kluvens/Algorithms-design/Divide_and_Conquer.md

 If index is less than k, then we recur for the right part.
 This reduces the expected complexity from O(n log n) to O(n), with a worst-case of O(n^2).

+The partition here is to randomly pick up a number and reorder the list so that the numbers to the left are all smaller and the numbers to the right are all larger.
+Then we only need to think about the smaller part or the larger part.

-A code example by python to find the k-th smallest element in an unsorted list:
+A code example by Python to find the k-th smallest element in an unsorted list:
 ``` python
 def partition(arr, l, r):